k-henningson/Whack-A-Dino/README.md

 # Whack-A-Dino

 Simple Javascript, HTML, & CSS project.
 Developed for my two nieces to play.
 Also my first go at deploying a web app!
+[Play](https://whack-a-dino.netlify.app/) a few times and try to beat my top score of 9 🦕!
 <br></br>

 ## Final Product